samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 - Necessary to install MariaDB server in Raspberry Pi for MySQL use (https://raspberrytips.com/install-mariadb-raspberry-pi/).
 - Remember that you need to install the missing modules that Node-Red will notify you after importing the flows.
 - In addition by setting personalized parameters is possible to store the data in a MySQL database and download them in a CSV format.
+- Please navigate to the center of every flow where nodes are programmed.

 # The Node-Red Flows: